-Oh, and, of course, you can make it with chicken instead of turkey.
-It’s just I choose to make it with turkey as that’s often cheaper.
+Oh, and, of course, you can make a Coronation chicken jacket potato using chicken with this recipe instead of turkey.
+It’s just I choose to make this a turkey baked potato as that’s often cheaper!

 I don’t think people would have considered using turkey for this recipe when it was originally conceived as a celebratory meal for the Queen’s Coronation in 1953.

 In fact it probably wasn’t even available, chicken was rare enough as I have read.

 You see foods like turkey and chicken were still very much rationed then.
 Even though the 2nd World War had ended 7 years before in 1945, rationing didn’t end here in the U.K. until 1954!

 SO this year as the Queen celebrates her 65th year on the throne I think we should pause and realise just how lucky we are for all the amazing choice of foods we have in the shops, when back then they didn’t.
 Nor are we at war!

 Don’t miss future updates and new recipes.
 Make sure you’re subscribed to Neil’s Healthy Meals.

 Subscribe here to add your email to the subscription list.